Lewes: Sport

 In 1694, accounts of Sir John Pelham record 2s 6d paid for a wager concerning a cricket match at Lewes, one of the sport's earliest references.

 Lewes Priory Cricket Club is based at the Stanley Turner Ground, Kingston Road.
 The club were Sussex League champions in 1986 and 1990 and Division 2 winners in 1999, 2006 and 2008.
 The club has active senior, junior and social sections.

 Lewes Rugby Football Club, founded in 1930, runs several rugby teams at various competitive levels, including the senior men's sides, the women's, girls' and junior teams.
 Lewes RFC's home turf is the Stanley Turner Ground, Kingston Road.

 The local football team is Lewes FC.
 The club was founded in 1885 and play at the Dripping Pan.
-In July 2017, the club became the first in the world to introduce equal pay to the men's and women's teams.
+The club is full fan owned and in July 2017, the club became the first in the world to introduce equal pay to the men's and women's teams.
 The Lewes FC Women's team were appointed to the second tier of the Women's Super League in May 2018.
+However, as other women's sides started to receive more support from their much larger men's clubs, Lewes suffered relegation into the National League South.

 Lewes Hockey Club is a field hockey club based at Southdown Sports Club on Cockshut Road.
 It was founded in 1903 and is one of the oldest hockey clubs in Sussex, with teams competing in the South East Hockey League.

 Lewes Tennis/Hockey Club (Southdown Sports Club) has 16 tennis courts, four squash courts, two netball courts and a floodlit astro/hockey pitch.
 Lewes Bowls Club situated behind the Mount on Mountfield Road was founded in 1922.
 It is affiliated to Bowls England and members play in the Meridian League and the Brighton League, as well as in informal games for pleasure.
 Between April and September members play on a flat lawn green with six rinks and inside the clubhouse on short mat for the winter season.
 Lewes Golf Club is set on downland above Cliffe Hill on the east-side of Lewes, where the sport has been played since 1896.